 First thing’s first, make sure you know a least a little about what SEO is and how SEO works.
 We’ve also covered the following topics that can help you develop a solid foundation of understanding SEO to help you make your decision:

-Now that’s out of the way, let’s get stuck right into the meaty question at hand of whether SEO is worth it for your business.
+Now that’s out of the way, let’s get stuck right into the meaty question at hand – is SEO worth it for your business?

 Dealing with qualified leads who have already sold themselves